“My child hates writing.” What do I do?

 3. Incorporate writing into daily tasks.

-There are many ways to incorporate writing in everyday activities.
+There are many ways to incorporate writing into everyday activities.
 For example, ask your child to write down the weekly shopping list while you say aloud the items you need - or allow them to try writing this list using their own words!
 This will take focus away from the writing process by encouraging your child to focus on the idea that they are helping their parent, creating a positive emotional connection between them and the act of writing something, while also giving them a sense of achievement.

 4. Create a rewards system.